Easiest Medical Schools to Get Into

 The University of South Dakota Medicine School is dedicated to educating exceptional students in their pathway to Medicine and Biomedical Sciences degrees.
 Their thoughtful and motivational pathways for education ensure that students get the best they can offer.
 The Sanford School of Medicine is home to both world-class clinicians and educators.
 Our students become highly proficient physicians and leaders in the health care field, with exemplary levels of clinical expertise & scholarship.

-The University of South Dakota Medicine School M.D. program offers a rigorous academic experience designed with hands-on learning opportunities to prepare students for success as physicians and future leaders in health care and medical education.
+The University of South Dakota School of Medicine's M.D. program provides a demanding academic journey that incorporates immersive learning experiences, aiming to equip students with the necessary skills to excel as physicians and emerging leaders in healthcare and medical education.
 The admission process for this school is competitive and requires meeting a number of criteria.
-The key criteria for this institution’s M.D program are: you must be a South Dakota resident or have strong connections to South Dakota, must take the MCAT within three years of your AMCAS application, have a GPA of at least 3.1 and an MCAT score of at least 496 to even be offered an interview.
-Along with the school’s M.D. program you can also earn a graduate degree in basic biomedical sciences, or you can earn your combined M.D./ Ph.D. in their Physician-Scientist program.
+The key criteria for this institution's M.D program are: you must be a South Dakota resident or have strong connections to South Dakota, must take the MCAT within three years of your AMCAS application, have a GPA of at least 3.1 and an MCAT score of at least 496 to even be offered an interview.
+Along with the school's M.D. program you can also earn a graduate degree in basic biomedical sciences, or you can earn your combined M.D./ Ph.D. in their Physician-Scientist program.

 8. University of East Carolina-Brody School of Medicine